hannal7626/apcsa-freedom-project/tool/learning-log.md

 12/11/23
 This week, I am reviewing the [SwiftUI Tutorials page](https://developer.apple.com/tutorials/swiftui/creating-and-combining-views#introduction).
 So in my code space, I could make my page selectable and use the SwiftUI Inspector to change colors, fonts, etc. design stuff which is really cool.
 Another cool thing is that images can seen from different angles.
 I tries this with a picture I found on Pinterest.
+To do this, I need to have a file that will be used for that.
 <!--Next week => https://edabit.com/challenges/swift#! begin on making a to-do list-->

 <!--Then I began on making a to-do list app. -->